Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Experiments

-During the survey, the participants were asked to interact freely with the robot for approximately a minute.
-Following this interaction, participants were asked to fill out a survey (delivered in Korean). \footnote{ The study protocol has been approved by the ethics review board of Korea University under proposal KUIRB-2024-0069-01.} Four different personas, based on famous fictional movie characters, were loaded onto the robot; these included: \textit{Ebenezer Scrooge from A Christmas Carol~\cite{dickens1858christmas}, a Minion from the Despicable Me and Minions franchise~\cite{10_minion}, The Cowardly Lion from The Wizard of OZ~\cite{baum1900wonderful}, and Spock from the Star Trek franchise~\cite{79_spock}}.
-We recruited 108 participants (gender: M=47, F=63, ages: 20-53) to participate in this between-subjects study where the personas were randomly assigned to participants with equal numbers.
-Participants were asked to interact with the robot and answer three questions as in the following order: \textbf{S1:} List keywords that describe the robot's personality or behavior. \textbf{S2:} Which of the following characters does the robot's behavior seem to be most similar to? (multiple choice: The Cowardly Lion from The Wizard of OZ~\cite{baum1900wonderful}, A Minion from Despicable me~\cite{10_minion}, Ebenezer Scrooge from A Christmas Carol~\cite{dickens1858christmas}, Captain America from The Avengers~\cite{12_avengers}, Sloth from Zootopia~\cite{16_zoo}, Spock from Star Trek~\cite{79_spock}) \textbf{S3:} Rate how well the robot imitates the personality of the character you selected in the previous question (Continuous Scale $0$ to $100$).
-We have also provided a one or two-sentence summary of each character's personality to help users understand the character mentioned in the choices for \textbf{S2}.
+During the second phase of our study, we conducted observational studies on user perceptions as they interacted with the robot by measuring the classification accuracy of personas.
+The robot was endowed with four distinct personas based on fictional movie characters, including: \textit{Ebenezer Scrooge from A Christmas Carol~\cite{dickens1858christmas}, a Minion from the Despicable Me and Minions franchise~\cite{10_minion}, The Cowardly Lion from The Wizard of OZ~\cite{baum1900wonderful}, and Spock from the Star Trek franchise~\cite{79_spock}}.
+We recruited 108 participants (gender: M=47, F=63, ages: 20-53) to participate in this between-subjects study, where the personas were randomly assigned to participants with equal numbers.
+Participants were asked to interact with the robot and answer three questions in the following order: \textbf{S4:} List keywords that describe the robot's personality or behavior. \textbf{S5:} Which of the following characters does the robot's behavior seem to be most similar to? (multiple choice: The Cowardly Lion from The Wizard of OZ, A Minion from Despicable Me, Ebenezer Scrooge from A Christmas Carol, Captain America from The Avengers, Sloth from Zootopia, Spock from Star Trek) \textbf{S6:} Rate how well the robot imitates the personality of the character you selected in the previous question.
+We also provided a brief summary of each character's personality to help users understand the character mentioned in the choices\footnote{ This research was carried out with ethics approval from the ethics review board of Korea University under proposal KUIRB-2024-0069-01.}.